petebachant/petebachant.github.io/_posts/2024-12-06-failed-to-repro.markdown

 and therefore some potential impact will be unrealized.
 "It's not documented well enough" is not a valid excuse either.
 Like with reproducibility,
-even if we haven't molded our research products into the most reusable form possible, we should still share all of the relevant materials, so long as it's not harmful to someone else to do so.
+even if we haven't molded our research products into the most user-friendly form possible, we should still share all of the relevant materials, so long as it's not harmful to someone else to do so.